 - Sólveig Jakobsdóttir, PhD, (Head of the Centre)

-Associate professor, UI-School of Education – ICT and Media Program
+Associate professor, UI-School of Education – Department of Teacher Education – ICT and Media Program

 - Þuríður Jóhannsdóttir, PhD

-Assistant professor, UI-School of Education – ICT and Media
+Assistant professor, UI – School of Education – Department of Teacher Education – ICT and Media Program

-SAFT (Society, Family, and Technology awareness node of Home and School the National Parents´Association in Iceland. firstname.lastname@example.org, http://www.saft.is
+- SAFT (Society, Family, and Technology awareness node of Home and School the National Parents´Association in Iceland

-We are currently collaborating with many different partners in different projects.
-Among those are five other research centres in the Nordic and Baltic countries in the NordForsk-network NORDLAC: Learning across contexts, which started in the fall 2011 and is lead by Ola Erstad.
+We have been collaborating with different local and international partners in different projects.
+Among those are five other research centres in the Nordic and Baltic countries in the NordForsk-network NORDLAC: Learning across contexts, which was running 2011 to 2014 and was lead by Ola Erstad.
 These centres are:

 - TransAction – learning, knowing and identity in the information society’ research group in Oslo